Arpit9110/SY0_701/Domain 4.md

 	- Sexual Attraction
 	- Pretending to be a friend
 	- Common Interest
 - Fear : These types of attack generally are focused on "If you don't do what I tell you, Then this bad thing is going to happen to you.".
-They also make use of  FOMO i.e fear of missing out
+They also make use of  FOMO that is  fear of missing out.
+-